Regulations and policies

 Purpose

-The purpose of this policy is to provide guidelines for the BGPA when considering an idea or proposal from a proponent for a major new event, new infrastructure, new business, product placement and/or other related concepts and for a request for permission to close a road within Kings Park and Botanic Garden for the purpose of conducting an event or activation.
+The purpose of this information is to provide guidance to proponents considering an idea or proposal for a major new event, new infrastructure, new business, product placement and/or other related concepts.

 Process